michelgrootjans/dot-game/scripts/requirement.md

 - the PO is not allowed to create a task if the total work in progress is 10 or more
 - make this wip-limit an optional parameter WIP that defaults to 10

+Make sure there is the least duplication between the scripts.
+Common functions can be moved to common script files.

 Update readme.md accordingly